fluxera/Fluxera.Entity/README.md

 entities to loosely-coupled domain event handlers.
 You can add events to the ```DomainEvents``` collection of an entity and implement two different types of domain event handlers for it.

-This library provides the nessessary dispatcher service which can be used to integrate the event dispatching in a **Repository** implementation.
+This library provides the necessary dispatcher service which can be used to integrate the event dispatching in a **Repository** implementation.
 A ```IDomainEventHandler``` implementation handles a published domain event.